twistnixon/isomerpages-futureeconomy/_leaders-of-transformation/03-binter.md

 <blockquote>
-  <i>"Mr Lim’s tip for his fellow younger-generation bosses: “Try to do as much as possible in the old-timers' way, to see and understand where they come from”.
-And when making changes, do so in areas where the older generation do not necessarily have expertise." </i>
+  <i>Mr Lim’s tip for his fellow younger-generation bosses: “Try to do as much as possible in the old-timers' way, to see and understand where they come from”.
+And when making changes, do so in areas where the older generation do not necessarily have expertise. </i>
 </blockquote>